 Professional summary

-Jo has over 15 years experience leading large-scale research projects to investigate biodiversity responses to habitat management, agricultural practices and climate change.
-Her research focusses on how these abiotic factors affects wildlife, specifically on plants and insects, and the interactions between them.
+Jo has over 15 years' experience leading large-scale research projects to investigate biodiversity responses to habitat management, agricultural practices and climate change.
+Her research focuses on how these abiotic factors affects wildlife, specifically plants and insects, and the interactions between them.

-Jo led the landscape-scale response of mobile species to agri-environment schemes project, monitoring the responses of insects, birds and bats to agri-environment management applied at different spatial scales, across multiple agricultural landscapes in England.
-Her projects include research into hedgerow ecology, using multi-site field experiments to test the effects of hedgerow management and rejuvenation on provision of resources for wildlife, hedge structure and invertebrate assemblages, and monitoring of Higher Level Stewardship agri-environment schemes.
+Jo led the landscape-scale response of mobile species to agri-environment schemes project, monitoring the responses of insects, birds and bats to agri-environment management, applied at different spatial scales and across multiple agricultural landscapes in England.
+Her projects include: research into hedgerow ecology, using multi-site field experiments to test the effects of hedgerow management and rejuvenation on provision of resources for wildlife; hedge structure and invertebrate assemblages; and, monitoring of Higher Level Stewardship agri-environment schemes.
 She also works on biodiversity responses to regenerative farming and sustainable agriculture.

 Jo has supervised PhD students and MRes/MSc research projects, please get in touch if you are interested in doing a project with her or co-supervising one.